We welcome and value all as individuals created by God, to work, learn, pray and play together.

 - Prepare our children for not only the next phase of their education, but also equip them to take their place in a world which is rapidly changing – giving them skills as thinkers and problem solvers.

 - Help children to understand, promote and maintain their own wellbeing and demonstrate concern, consideration and support for others.

 - Be relevant to the needs of our children and their communities.

 - Enable children to assimilate knowledge through a coherent development of teaching sequences, which promote basic skills and build on prior learning.

 - Provide wide-ranging and enriching opportunities for our children, enabling them to experience much and succeed in a variety of different ways.

 - Deliver the aims of our Mission Statement; being inclusive, inspiring, rooted in justice and respect for others and our world, and enabling all children to achieve to their full potential.

 Discrete subject teaching.
-Follows CPA (Concrete, Pictorial, Abstract) Mastery approach.
-Teaching and Learning involve fluency, reasoning and problem solving.
-Units planned in line with White Rose planning overviews.
+We follow a CPA (Concrete, Pictorial, Abstract) Mastery approach.
+Teaching and Learning involves a fluency, reasoning and problem solving approach.

 Taught weekly to Yr1 to Yr6